 If you want a career change, do you have any idea what field you want to transition into?
 If you are considering a change, doing some self-reflection can be very helpful.
 For example, when is the last time you assessed your innate strengths, values, interests, and personality traits?

-In addition to self-reflection, seeking out career information can also make the decision-making process easier.
+In addition to self-reflection, part of the job search process should involve seeking out career information.
+This can make the decision-making process a lot easier.
 For example, how much research have you done about your targeted field?
 Even if you are seeking a new job in the same field, it’s important to take a step back and do some digging.
 Career information databases like O’Net and the Bureau of Labor Statistics (BLS) have information like fastest growing career fields and training requirements.

 Connect with your friends and family members and let them know which industry you are targeting.
 Put messages out on Facebook, Instagram, or SnapChat and let people know you’re looking.
-You never know, your friend’s neighbor might work at XYZ Company (your top company), and they might be willing to pass along your resume.

 LinkedIn is an amazing professional networking platform and if you’re not on it, you’re at an enormous disadvantage.
 LinkedIn offers step-by-step guides that walk you through how to add contacts to your professional network in a targeted, meaningful way.
 One of the quickest ways to get connected to a large number of professionals on LinkedIn is to search for alumni groups and associations.